QLIC-meets/QLIC-meets.github.io/pilot/README.md

 # QuIC-meets | Pilot
 Welcome to the QuIC-meets website.
-This is intended to be a two month experiment.
+This is intended to be a two month trial (till December).

 **Provisional Format**: 1 Speaker, 1 Hour.
 Twice a month.